xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 <figure>
     <img src="/pages/about/media/nemo.jpg">
-    <figcaption>Nemo, are you ready for your journey?
+    <figcaption>Little Nemo, are you ready for your journey?
     </figcaption>
 </figure>